biewers2/jonads/README.md

 ## List of Jonads

-Jonads are Javascript classes that implement Typescript interfaces to create monadic structures for creating safe, idiomatic code.

 ### Either

 Either left or right.
 This Jonad represents one of two possible values.
 It is the base type of other Jonads, such as